edobashira/speech-language-processing/README.rst

 Speech and Natural Language Processing
 #######################################

 A curated list of speech and natural language processing resources.
-Other lists can be found in the awesome-awesomeness list.
+Other lists can be found in this `list <https://github.com/bayandin/awesome-awesomeness>`_.
 If you want to contribute to this list (please do), send me a pull request.
 All Sub-caterogires are  listed in alphabetical order

 Finite State Toolkits and Regular Expressions
 ---------------------------------------------